 I have also worked for Prof. Michael Walfish in the LASR group on verified outsourced computations.
 Among other things, I worked on proofs of correctness, optimizing cryptographic primitives, and implementing and testing the protocols.

-I have mostly worked on research over my summer breaks, but in 2012 I had an internship at eBay's X.Commerce in Austin, TX.
-While there I worked in the XFabric team to help design and implement a business-class messaging infrastructure.
+In 2012, I had an internship at eBay/PayPal in Austin.
+While there I worked in their X.Commerce section to help design and implement a business-to-business messaging infrastructure.

 I TA-ed CS 346: Cryptography in Spring 2013.